What is Total Expense Ratio? All you need to know

 Table Of Contents

-Components of Expense Ratio
+• Components of the Expense Ratio

 The expense ratio is expressed as a percentage of the fund's total assets.
 For example, if a fund has an expense ratio of 1.5%, it means that for every ₹100 invested, ₹1.50 is charged annually to cover the fund's expenses.
 The higher the expense ratio, the more it eats into the fund's returns.